 Dolereuse Garde, Dolereuse Tor, La Dolerouse Chartre, Doloreuse Chartre, La Doloroeuse Chartre, La Doloroeuse Garde, La Doloroeuse Tor, Dolorous Chartre, Dolorous Garde

-A castle originally known as Joyous Garde and later reverted to that name.
-It was on the River Humber.
+A castle located on the River Humber.
+It was originally known as Joyous Garde and later reverted to that name.
 Lancelot names its original ruler as Brandin of the Isles (Brandus des Illes), while La Tavola Ritonda calls him Federiel.

 The castle was magically enchanted so that any knight who wished to enter had to fight two sets of ten knights – one set at each of two gates – one by one until he defeated them all.
 He then would have to kill the ruler or stay in the castle for forty days before the enchantments could be lifted and the people freed.
 The names of the knights that had tried the adventure were written on gravestones within the inner wall of the castle, and their “heads” were next to the stones, but in actuality, the knights were imprisoned in the Dolorous Prison.
 Many knights lost their freedoms in this manner.